Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Yeah.

-Well, first of all, I mean the greatest right-wing cultural warrior of our lifetime, Chris Christie.
+Well, first of all, I mean, the greatest right-wing cultural warrior of our lifetime, Chris Christie.

 What are you laughing about?

-Yeah, you're trying to warrior.
+Yeah, you're trying to get a lot of people.

 Charles Martell of New Jersey moderate politics.